Are you new to countermeasures like radar detectors and laser jammers? Here’s answers to some of the most frequently asked questions.

 Do you have an awesome radar detector or dashcam?
 If so, I’d love to check it out and potentially share it here on my website or on my YouTube channel!

-That said, I turn down about 99% of the product review requests.
+That said, I gotta be up front that I turn down 99% of the product review requests.
 It’s very time consuming to do in depth tests and create detailed reviews so I’m now very selective with what I choose to review.

 I prefer covering higher end products and/or something with unique and creative features.
-(There’s a thousand different dashcams on Amazon, for example, and most are fundamentally pretty similar.
-I’m always looking for something a little different and interesting.)
+(There’s a thousand different dashcams on Amazon, for example, and most are fundamentally pretty similar, so I’m always looking for something a little different and interesting.)

 I also make no guarantees when (or even if) I’ll release a review for a product I take a look at.
 It all depends on how I like it and how things fit into my release schedule.